What Is a Pituitary Brain Tumor? Information on Your Pituitary Gland- My Experience

-Your pituitary gland is what produces your hormones and the pituitary controls your other glands which produces your body growth, etc. Below is a picture of someone with Gigantism which has been caused from the Pituitary tumor.
-The Pituitary Gland is commonly known as the "master gland."
+Your pituitary is what produces your hormones and it controls your other glands which produces your body growth, etc. The Pituitary Gland is commonly known as the "master gland."

 Functioning and Prolactinoma Pituitary Tumors